raphCode/master-thesis-muzero/slides.typ

 - Add special chance !pl to the set of !pls
 - Is at turn when chance events occur
-- !P target are the chance outcome !probs (ground-truth from simulator)
+- !P targets are the chance outcome !probs (ground-truth from simulator)
-- MCTS selects !as according to predicted !p when the chance !pl is at turn
+- MCTS selects !as according to predicted chance !p when the chance !pl is at turn

 = Evaluation